 Book well ahead - or at the last minute

 Just like buying airline tickets or hotel stays, it pays to book with a large window before your travel date.
 The best rates for cruises are often a year or more in advance.
 Don't know what days you'll have for vacation until the last minute?
-That's OK — as sail dates approach, cruise lines discount the staterooms they have left, making the this the second best time to locate Caribbean cruises under $500.
+That's OK — as sail dates approach, cruise lines discount the staterooms they have left, making this the second best time to locate Caribbean cruises under $500.

 Try the off-season